How to Get Rid of Odors Under an Outdoor Deck

 - 1 teaspoon of liquid dish soap

 Mix ingredients together, then dip a sponge or brush in the solution and scrub the deck.
 Rinse with water and the odor should be gone.
-If not, repeat until odor dissipates.
+If not, repeat until the odor dissipates.

-- Vinegar mixed with water: spray or dip a rag or brush in a bucket of the solution and scrub the deck.
+- Vinegar mixed with water: Spray or dip a rag or brush in a bucket of the solution and scrub the deck.
 Reapply until the smell is gone.

-Cat Urine or Spray
+For Cat Urine or Spray

-- Over-the-counter cat odor eliminator or neutralizer
+- Over-the-counter pet odor eliminator or neutralizer

-- Vinegar solution (see above)
+- A vinegar solution (see above)